sidravi1/sidravi1.github.io/_posts/2018-04-03-gaussian-processes.md

 p(f(x') | x' , X, y) = N(x'^T\Sigma X^T(X\Sigma X^T + \sigma^2 I)^{-1}y, x'^T\Sigma x' - x'^T\Sigma X^T(X\Sigma X^T + \sigma^2I)^{-1}X\Sigma x')
 $$

 $X$ is matrix where each column is a observation of x in the training set.
+This is pretty stock standard formula found in most bayesian stats books.

 But this model can only express a limited family of functions - those that are linear in parameters.